-Blake Griffin out for remainder of playoffs with toe injury
+Blake Griffin will miss the remainder of the playoffs with a right toe injury

-Los Angeles Clippers forward Blake Griffin will miss the remainder of the playoffs with a toe injury suffered in Friday night’s Game 3 victory against the Utah Jazz.
-The Clippers announced the diagnosis and timetable Saturday morning, calling the injury one “to the plantar plate of his right big toe.”
+Los Angeles Clippers forward Blake Griffin will miss the remainder of the playoffs with a right toe injury suffered in Friday night’s Game 3 win over the Utah Jazz.
+The Clippers announced the diagnosis and timetable on Saturday morning, calling the injury one “to the plantar plate of his right big toe.”

 Griffin suffered the injury on a drive to the basket late in the first half of the Clippers’ 111-106 win.
 He collided with Utah’s Rodney Hood, and came up limping after making the layup in transition.
 He then slapped a chair on the bench before exiting the court and heading to the locker room.